Frequently Asked Questions (FAQs)

 Reviewing the agreements might answer any number of questions you might have – from the going rate for tool allowance to clauses on the payout of sick leave.
 Moreover, your current CBA might have language that has led to several disputes in interpretation.
 A review of other agreements might provide less ambiguous language that could lead to better harmony between management and labor.

-How many local governments are registered with the EMRB?
+How many local governments and employee associations are registered with the EMRB?

 Is there a master list of the local governments and employee organizations?